carykh/PrisonersDilemmaTournament/README.md

 # PrisonersDilemmaTournament Community Fork

 This is a fork of PrisonersDilemmaTournament including improved runner and more strategies for better testing.
+A leaderboard of the strategies in the repo is available [here](https://prisoners-dilemma-enjoyers.github.io/PrisonersDilemmaTournament)

 `code/prisonersDilemma.py` has a variety of parameters that can be tweaked.
 Run it with the `--help` argument to list all of them.